madiss26/github-final-project/README.md

 # github-final-project
 github final project coursera

+Hello and welcome !
+Our mission is to empower and provide opportunities to low income individuals.
+This is our sample code to calculate simple interest.

 A calculator that calculates simple interest given principal, annual rate of interest and time period in years.

 Input: